shoaibkhanz/agentic-ai-engineering-course/lessons/02_workflows_vs_agents/article.md

         B --> C{Select Action};
         C --> D[Action: Execute];
         D -- Observation --> B;
+        B -- Context --> G[(Short-Term Memory)];
+        G -- Working Memory --> B;
     end
     B -- Task Complete --> E[Final Response];
     B -- Access --> F[(Long-Term Memory)];
 ```
-Figure 7: A high-level view of the ReAct agent loop, where the LLM reasons, selects an action, executes it, and observes the result.
+Figure 8: A high-level view of the ReAct agent loop, where the LLM reasons, selects an action, executes it, and observes the result.

 This is just a brief introduction to these powerful patterns.
 The goal here is not to understand them fully but to build an intuition for the different ways you can architect AI systems.

 ## Zooming In on Our Favorite Examples

 To help you understand these ideas, let's look at how they appear in real-world applications.
-We will start with a simple workflow, then move to a single-agent system, and finally, explore a complex hybrid solution.
-We explain these examples simply to build your understanding.
+We will start with a simple workflow, then move to a single-agent system built on top of ReAct, and finally, explore a complex hybrid solution.

 ### Simple Workflow: Google Workspace Document Summarization
 **The Problem:** In any team setting, finding the right information can take a lot of time.
 Documents are often long, making it hard to quickly see if they contain what you need.
 A built-in summarization tool can help guide your search.